Aakritic28/Speech-Emotion-Recognition-SoC/README.md

 ## Speech-Emotion-Recognition-SoC
 #Week 1

-Hello my dear friends, lets begin our endeavour with the basics of python and essential libraries.
+Hello my dear friends, lets begin our endeavors with the basics of python and essential libraries.

 1.NumPy assignment: You will be given a series of tasks to complete in the NumPy_Assignment.py file.
 Each task will involve using Numpy functions to perform specific operations on the given data.
 Read the comments in the script for instructions on each task.